Aaryan-Sharma-5/Aaryan-Sharma-5/README.md

 * 🌍  I'm based in Mumbai,India
 * ✉️  You can contact me at [aaryansharmaa23@gmail.com](mailto:aaryansharmaa23@gmail.com)
-* 🧠  I'm learning React
+* 🧠  I'm learning Backend
 * 🤝  I'm open to collaborating on Web Development

 ### Skills